-When considering investment option, individual investors often have to deal with a confusing dilemma of choosing between a Fixed Deposit and Income funds often leaving them at crossroads.
+When considering investment option, individual investors often have to deal with the dilemma of choosing between a Fixed Deposit and Income funds.
+This often leaves them at crossroads.
+Explained here are the two investment options of fixed deposits and income funds so that it is easier for you to make your choice.

-Fixed deposits also known as term deposit refers to a sum of money that an investor chooses to deposit at the bank or financial institution for a fixed term thereby earning interest at a specified percentage for that duration.
+Fixed deposits are also known as term deposit and refer to a sum of money that an investor chooses to deposit at the bank or financial institution for a fixed term thereby earning interest at a specified percentage for that duration.
 On completion of the term, the initial deposit is returned to the investor.
+Things you need to know about fixed deposits: a.
+A Fixed Deposit is the safest form of investment.
+It gives you guaranteed returns post-maturity.

 Income Funds are marred by volatile and fluctuating market rates and hence can be quite unpredictable.
 As such they may not provide a very effective hedge for the investments against the fluctuations of the market rates.
 The lack of rating system and over-dependence on financial analysis of investment portfolios call for investors with a high-risk appetite.